Graph Neural Networks in Recommender Systems: A Survey: Social Recommendation

 The advantage of integrating the two graphs into one unified network is that both the higher-order social influence diffusion in the social network and interest diffusion in the user-item bipartite graph can be simulated in a unified model, and these two kinds of information simultaneously reflect users' preferences.
-At each layer, DiffNet++~\cite{wu2020diffnet++} designs a multi-level attention network to update user nodes.
-Specifically, it firstly aggregates the information of neighbors in the bipartite graph (i.e., interacted items) and social network (i.e., friends) by utilizing the GAT mechanism respectively.
+DiffNet++~\cite{wu2020diffnet++} designs a two-level attention network to update user nodes at each layer.
+Specifically, it firstly aggregates the information of neighbors in the bipartite graph (\emph{i.e.}, interacted items) and social network (\emph{i.e.}, friends) by utilizing the GAT mechanism respectively.
 Considering that different users may have different preferences in balancing these two relationships, it further leverages another attention network to fuse the two hidden states of neighbors.
+Similarly, SEFrame~\cite{SEFrame} utilizes a heterogeneous graph network to fuse the knowledge from social relationships, user-item interactions and item transitions from the heterogeneous graph, and employs a two-level attention network for propagation.

 Up till now, there is no evidence to show which strategy always achieves better performance.